Shirobachi/screenShotter/README.md

 - $2 - minimal difference between screenshots

 ### close
-Remove PID file from `/tmp/screenShotter.sh`

-!
-Simple killing script will not make tar file, so please follow above method
+Use INT signal to close script (CTRL+C) or delete PID file from `/tmp/screenShotter.sh` (if you run in background it could be useful)

 ## Contributing